kev08rac/useful-unix-commands/README.md

 # useful-bfx-commands
 ## Description
-This repository serves as a database of useful command-line statements with a Bioinformatics approach.
+This document is a database of useful command-line statements with a Bioinformatics approach that I have found useful over my undergraduate and graduate academic career.
 This includes base Unix commands and commands from popular publicly available Bioinformatics tools.
-Most of these commands will be useful solving fairly basic questions about various topics such as data-wrangling and data analysis.
+Most of these commands will be useful solving fairly basic data-wrangling and data analysis methods used in everday bioinformatics work.

 ## Base unix
 - Protecting important files to prevent writing over/deleting: `chmod -v u-w file`